Locations:

 How is choanal atresia treated?

-During choanal atresia repair, your surgeon creates a hole through the bone or tissue that’s blocking your baby’s airway.
+During choanal atresia repair, the surgeon creates a hole through the bone or tissue that’s blocking your baby’s airway.
 This can be achieved through the nose (transnasal) or roof of the mouth (transpalatal).
-In some cases, a stent may be placed inside your baby’s nasal passage to keep the airway open during healing.
-Stents are surgically removed a few months after placement.
-Choanal atresia is performed under general anesthesia in an operating room.
+In some cases, they may place a stent (a small tube) inside your baby’s nasal passage to keep the airway open during healing.
+Your baby’s surgeon will remove the stent a few months after placement.

 Outlook / Prognosis